 #4.
 Travel by trains and use public transport

-Travelling by trains is the best way to see Europe and the World – is there anything more soothing than watching the beautiful landscape roll by?
+Travelling by train is the best way to see Europe and the World – is there anything more soothing than watching the beautiful landscape roll by?
 Many train rides in Europe offer an abundance of amazing views that change every hundred metres while transporting you to a new country.

 In general, train rides, if compared to air travel, are much cheaper, especially short distances.
 You don’t have to pay extra for your luggage and depending on the train type, and the train operator can even bring your bike.

 Train stations are usually located within the city centre and once you arrive, limit the use of taxis.
 Instead, take public transport or walk around because by walking around you’ll get fitter, save money and see much more.